DericoC/magento-fixes/README.md

 ## Updates

-To update your project to the latest version of `docker-magento`, run:
+To update your project to the latest version of `magento-fixes`, run:

 ```
 bin/update